 Psychologists argue that the most important word to any given person is their own name.
-If you decide to play this card, the easiest way to do it is to simply buy a set of guitar picks from Amazon and decide what you want the have written on them.
-You’ll get a set of six picks of medium thickness, with the requested words written on one of the sides.
+If you decide to play this card, the easiest thing to do it is to simply buy a set of guitar picks from Amazon and decide what you want the have written on them.
+You’ll get a set of six picks of medium thickness, with the requested words written on one side.
 The picks are of relatively decent quality, and they are not a gimmick, meaning that the person can actually use them to play.

 As these are relatively cheap, it’s maybe a good choice to pair them with a Pickholder.
 This is a small device for organizing and storing guitar picks.
-Since most of us end up loosing picks at an surprisingly fast rate, we’re sure that the person will more than appreciate having one in their arsenal.
-There’s number of different models to choose from, but the one bellow seem to be the most popular among the users.
+Since most of us end up losing picks at a surprisingly fast rate, we’re sure that the person will more than appreciate having one in their arsenal.
+There’s a number of different models to choose from, but the one below seems to be the most popular among the users.

 Guitar pick punch is a relatively simple tool.
 It basically works on the same principle as a paper puncher which we all are much more familiar with.
-Because of it’s simplicity, there’s not much variety on the market in terms of models available.
-We’ve chosen two of the most popular pick punchers to display below, although you should make sure to explore other options as well.
+Because of its simplicity, there’s not much variety on the market in terms of models available.
+We’ve chosen the most popular pick punchers to display below, although you should make sure to explore other options as well.

 Guitar Tool Kits

-Although some people may choose for cleaning kits instead, the fact that most of them cost not more than $10 leaves most us thinking that we’re not investing enough into this present.
+Although some people may opt in for something like a cleaning kit instead, the fact that most of them do not cost more than $10, leaves most us thinking that we’re not investing enough into this present.
 That’s why a guitar maintenance kit is by miles a better choice.
-It way more practical and it contains the stuff which most of us guitarists are always too lazy and forgetful to actually purchase for ourselves.
+It’s way more practical and it contains the stuff which most of us guitarists are always too lazy and forgetful to actually purchase for ourselves.
 Most importantly, contrary to the cleaning kit, it only suggests positive things about the person.

-The guitar tool kits are pretty straight-forward.
-You get a couple of really useful tools like the string winder, wire cutter, and a ruler for measuring height of the strings (action).
-The two kits that we suggest you purchase both come in a neat carrying bag, and with the exception of couple of tools, they are largely the same.
-If the person you’re buying this present for is a die-hard Fender fan you can buy them the Fender Custom Shop toolkit which will cost you a bit more.
-Otherwise, Ernie Ball Musician’s Tool Kit offers a much better value for the money and in our opinion is the best option out there.
+The guitar toolkits are pretty straight-forward.
+You get a couple of really useful tools like the string winder, wire cutter, and a ruler for measuring the height of the strings (action).
+The kits that are popular come in a neat carrying bag, and with the exception of a couple of tools, they are all largely the same.
+So if the person you’re buying this present for is a die-hard Fender fan you can buy them the Fender Custom Shop toolkit, which will cost you a bit more, but otherwise, Ernie Ball Musician’s Tool Kit offers a much better value for the money and in our opinion is the best option out there.

-Books are probably one of the most common presents, but that doesn’t necessarily mean that they are regarded as impersonal and lazy.
+Books are probably the most common presents of them all, but that doesn’t necessarily mean that they are regarded as impersonal and lazy.
 Buying a book for someone tells a lot about what you think of that person, and how well you know him or her.
-It shows whether you listen when they talk about the stuff that personally interests them, and whether your care enough to put some thought into choosing the right book based on the information you’ve ‘secretly’ gathered.
+It shows whether you listen when they talk about the stuff that personally interests them and whether you care enough to put some thought into choosing the right book based on the information you’ve ‘secretly’ gathered.

-Unfortunately, in the world of the guitars it’s usually not that easy to choose a book to gift to someone.
-This is mostly due the fact that there really isn’t that much to choose from.
+Unfortunately, in the world of the guitars, it’s usually not that easy to choose a book to gift to someone.
+This is mostly due to the fact that there really isn’t that much to choose from.
 The simplest and perhaps the best way is to buy a personal biography of the guitarists that the person idolizes (for instance, Eric Clapton has written one himself, as did many others).
 The alternative is to buy them an instructional book.
-The later are highly valuable and practical for anyone who thinks seriously about playing a guitar, and given that they like reading, they will appreciate it and more importantly actually use it to better themselves.
+The latter is highly valuable and practical for anyone who thinks seriously about playing the guitar, and given that they like reading, they will appreciate it and more importantly actually use it to better themselves.

 Although we said previously that you should avoid buying gear such as pedals and strings, this one might be an exception.
-There’s some things to consider before buying this gift since it is little bit tricky because not everyone will need one.
-Regardless, those who do need it will without any doubts fell appreciative.
-So take note – you should only buy this if the person already owns an amp and plays through it, since without it this pedal is pretty much useless.
+There are some things to consider before buying this gift since it is a little bit tricky because not everyone will need one.
+Regardless, those who do need it will without any doubts feel appreciative.
+So take note – you should only buy this if the person already owns an amp and plays through it since without it this pedal is pretty much useless.

-Lastly we have something targeted at more special occasions, like anniversaries or big personal accomplishments, where you have the time to plan some period in advance.
-The perfect scenario would of course be the one in which you know the exact model of the guitar which the person considers his favorite, or you at least know who the person’s favorite guitarists is so you can order a miniature replica of one of their guitars.
+Lastly, we have something targeted at more special occasions, like anniversaries or big personal accomplishments, where you have the time to plan in advance.
+The perfect scenario would, of course, be the one in which you know the exact model of the guitar which the person considers his favorite, or you at least know who the person’s favorite guitarists are – so you can order a miniature replica of one of their guitars.
 For instance, people who like Eddie Van Halen are likely to appreciate a replica of his Frankenstrat guitar.

-If you do have some time to plan ahead, we would certainly recommend that you contact someone who does this as a hobby, as that way you can basically order anything you want since those guitars are not mass produced and special effort is put in each every one of them.
+If you do have some time to plan ahead, we would certainly recommend that you contact someone who does this professionally, as that way you can basically order anything you want since those guitars are not mass produced and special effort is put in each every one of them.
 Our friend, Thierry, is probably one of the best in the business, and he’ll make you the most beautiful miniature replica given that you supply him with decent photos and details about what exactly you want.
-If you don’t have the time to wait for the guitar to be done or you prefer more simple approach, company named AxeHeaven also sells prebuilt models on Amazon.
+If you don’t have the time to wait for the guitar to be done or you prefer a more simple approach, a company named AxeHeaven also sells pre-built models on Amazon.
 These are far from being as good as something Thierry would make for you, but they are decent enough.